 If you are entitled to alimony, you will want to consider the potential tax ramifications as well.
 Under Internal Revenue Service (IRS) guidelines, the person who pays alimony may deduct it from their taxes, while the receiving spouse must claim it as income.

 We Can Help You Today

-When it comes to issues in your divorce that have the potential to impact your financial security now and in the years to come, you need professional guidance from an experienced Michigan divorce attorney.
+When it comes to issues in your divorce that have the potential to impact your financial security now and in the years to come, you need professional guidance from an experienced Michigan divorce attorneys.
 Call or contact Iafrate & Salassa, P.C. online today and request a free consultation to discuss the options available in your divorce case.